emard/ulx3s/doc/MANUAL.md

 Powering only from 3.3V is not possible because switching regulators need 5V to generate 2.5V and 1.1V.

-Switching regulators use ferrite core coils L1,L2,L3 which can saturate at magnetic fields above 0.3T.
+Switching regulators use ferrite core inductors L1,L2,L3 which can saturate at magnetic fields above 0.3T.
 Never approach neodymium magnets near powered board.